 Some sitcom writers do their best to avoid penning time-sensitive references into their scripts, since news stories—no matter how widely covered at the time—are often forgotten long before a series goes into syndication.
 And sometimes characters just happen to mention events or personalities from their youth that haven’t necessarily remained green in the minds of the audience.
-Case in point: these 20 cultural references made throughout Seinfeld's nine-season run, which may not make sense to younger viewers who are only now discovering the iconic series via reruns or streaming (the entire series heads to Hulu on June 24th).
+Case in point: these 20 cultural references made throughout Seinfeld's nine-season run, which may not make sense to younger viewers who are only now discovering the iconic series via reruns or streaming.

 1. That Dockers Commercial